 2. Flat Organizational Structure

-The philosophy behind this model eliminates seniority and red tape, so responsibilities and power are equally distributed across the board, giving everyone a hand in the decision-making process.
-Many startups start out with a flat structure, but may choose to add hierarchy into the mix as they scale.
+The philosophy behind this model eliminates seniority and red tape to distribute responsibilities and power equally across the board, giving everyone a hand in the decision-making process.
+Many startups begin with a flat structure but may choose to add hierarchy into the mix as they scale.

 ChartHop’s org chart enables you to visualize your company’s flat org structure.

-- Agility - With less bureaucratic red tape, employees can be agile and make decisions faster.
+- Agility – Less bureaucratic red tape empowers employees to be agile and make decisions faster.

-- Cost-Efficiency - Because there’s limited seniority, companies can save money on salaries and benefit-related expenses.
+- Cost-Efficiency – Limited seniority allows companies to save money on salaries and benefit-related expenses.

-- Confusion - With a lack of clear reporting structures and consolidated teams, employees can get confused over project ownership.
+- Confusion – A lack of clear reporting structures and consolidated teams can lead to employee confusion over project ownership.